 - Used kombu from making dashi or mentsuyu, drained well

 - Used katsuobushi from making dashi or mentsuyu, drained well

 - 1 Tbsp. white sesame seeds

-- 1-2 tsp. soy sauce (use soy sauce only when you use kombu & katsuobushi from making dashi).
+- 2-4 parts (start with 1-2 tsp.) soy sauce (You can skip soy sauce if you use kombu & katsuobushi from making mentsuyu,).

 - Cut kombu into small pieces.

 - Put kombu and katsuobushi in a saucepan and cook until katsuobushi gets separated.

 - Add all the seasoning ingredients in the saucepan and cook on medium low heat until the liquid is completely evaporated.